AlexSkillman10/XBOXtoKeyMouse/README.md

 link the path as a string to the the button in bindings.py.
 You will most likely need to change all the backslashes into forward slashes or specify it as a path.

+# Contributing

+If you would like to improve this project, please use the fork-pr workflow.
+Modify the dev branch on your fork and submit a pull request to the main repository.